Sindh Government Press FC

 Sindh Government Press Football Club is a departmental team based in Karachi, Pakistan.

 History

 The team first competed as West Pakistan Government Press.
 In 1959, the team played at the All-Pakistan President's Cup, with players such as Abdul Ghafoor and Abdullah Rahi.
 In 1962 the team featured in the Karachi Football League.

 The team was later being renamed as Sindh Government Press in the 1970s following the independence of Bangladesh.

-Sindh Government Press debuted in the 1979 Inter-Departmental Championship (now PFF National Challenge Cup), the inaugural edition of the Pakistan National Challenge Cup which they won after defeating Muslim Commercial Bank.
+Sindh Government Press won the inaugural 1979 Inter-Departmental Championship after defeating Muslim Commercial Bank, under the captainship of Ghulam Haider.
+Consequently, the Pakistan Football Federation organised a tour to Nepal for the team.
+During the tour, Sindh Government Press recorded a 2–3 defeat against Nepal, 1–1 draw against Nepal Police team, and 3–2 victory against Kathmandu Combined.

+Under the tenure as manager of former captain Ghulam Haider, Sindh Government Press enjoyed brief domestic success from 1989 to 1992.
 In the 1989 National Football Championship, they were runners-up to Pakistan Airlines.
+During the period, the team also won the Lifebuoy Champions Trophy, Habib Bank Gold Cup, and Police Gold Cup.
+On 18 March 1992, Sindh Government Press won the Niaz Memorial Football Tournament after defeating Karachi by a lone goal.